AVOCADO DEVILED QUAIL EGGS

 - Remove yolks and place them in medium bowl.
 Add all remaining ingredients except paprika and mix well.
 I used fork to mash the avocado and egg yolks and then I used whisk to smoother up the mixture.
 You can use a hand blender to have it perfectly smooth.

 - Spoon into small piping bag with a star tip (optional, you can just pipe it without the tip).
-Cut small corner from bottom of bag; use to pipe filling into egg white halves.
+Cut small corner from bottom of bag and use it to pipe filling into egg white halves.
 Sprinkle with paprika.

 - Add your choice of Toppings (see Tips) just before serving.